fraud-intelligence-limited/fil-documentation/src/overview/tokenomics.md

 ::: tip Info

-_Fraud Intelligence Limited_ may from time to time, by an in-advance written email notice to you, adjust the reward limit, in accordance with the [RAG Fraud blockchain Terms & Conditions document](https://github.com/fraud-intelligence-limited/fil-legal/blob/main/RAG%20Fraud%20Blockchain%20Terms%20of%20Use%20v3.0.pdf).
+_Fraud Intelligence Limited_ may from time to time, by an in-advance written email notice to you, adjust the reward limit, in accordance with the [Fraud Intelligence Blockchain Terms & Conditions document](https://github.com/fraud-intelligence-limited/fil-legal/blob/main/Fraud%20Intelligence%20Blockchain%20Terms%20of%20Use%20v4.0.pdf).

 :::